bezabu/bb-treasure-hunter/README.md

 ## code

+- The content has been coded by me, Benjamin Butler.

 - Instructions on how to convert to isometric coordinates were taken from [this tutorial](https://clintbellanger.net/articles/isometric_math/)

 - Instructions on how to use canvas to animate sprites were taken from this [youtube tutorial](https://www.youtube.com/watch?v=GFO_txvwK_c)